FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Materials and Methods

-\subsection{Fetal Ultrasound Scans.}
+\subsection{Fetal Ultrasound Scans}

-We have extracted an unlabeled dataset (88,063 images from 5,425 patients) from Al Corniche Hospital in Abu Dhabi.
+We have extracted an unlabeled dataset (88,063 images from 5,425 subjects) from Al Corniche Hospital in Abu Dhabi.
 The hospital follows the International Society of Ultrasound in Obstetrics and Gynecology (ISUOG) \cite{salomon2011practice} guidelines for fetal ultrasound image acquisition.
-The dataset is anonymized and consists of second-trimester fetal ultrasound scans from one calendar year captured using GE Voluson E8, E10, S10 Expert, P8, V830, and Philips iU22 machines.
+The dataset received IRB approval.
+The dataset is anonymized and consists of second-trimester fetal ultrasound scans from one calendar year captured using { GE Voluson E8, GE Voluson E10, GE Voluson S10 Expert, GE Voluson P8, and Philips iU22 machines}.

-\subsection{Pseudo-labeling.}
+\subsection{Pseudo-labeling}

 To evaluate the clustering algorithm, we have extracted the pseudo labels from the text burnt on the image written by the clinician during the acquisition of scans.
-We have applied optical character recognition (OCR) with \href{https://github.com/JaidedAI/EasyOCR}{EasyOCR} to extract the text which identifies the image label.
+We have applied optical character recognition (OCR) with EasyOCR to extract the text that identifies the image label.
 Figure \ref{fig:images_samples} displays examples and a number of samples from our imbalanced dataset.
 Several views are semantically similar (e.g., heart views such as RVOT, LVOT, and 3VV), which is much more challenging than we typically encounter in natural imaging.
 We manually reviewed 10\% of labels to ensure high quality pseudo-labels and confirm that the noise level is less than 2\%.

-\subsection{Data Pre-Processing.}
+\subsection{Data Pre-Processing}

 To avoid the model learning from the sonographer's texts and only focus on learning features of the fetal organs, we inpaint the text from the ultrasound images following an approach described in \cite{dadoun2021combining}.
 In addition, we train a convolutional neural network (ResNet18 \cite{he2016deep}) classifier to verify the inpainting process by classifying the views based on the pseudo-labels.
 We assess via Grad-CAM \cite{selvaraju2017grad} the regions that the network pays attention to when making the classification.
 When visually reviewing Grad-CAM results on a random subset of the testing set, we observe that the network is paying attention to the fetal organs rather than the inpainted text.